-History: Revised to correspond with the E&D Waiver renewal (eff.
+History: Revised to correspond with the E&D Waiver (eff.
+07/01/2023) eff.
+06/01/2025; Revised to correspond with the E&D Waiver renewal (eff.
 07/01/2017) eff.
 12/01/2018; Revised eff.
 01/01/2013.

 - A. The Division of Medicaid covers the following services through the Elderly and Disabled (E&D) Waiver: - 1.
-Case Management (CM) Case Management services include the identification of resources as well as the coordination and monitoring of services by case managers to ensure the health and social needs, preferences and goals of individuals are met throughout the person centered planning process and service provision. - a) The case management team, consisting of a registered nurse (RN) and Licensed Social Worker (LSW), must conduct face-to-face visits together using the comprehensive long-term services and support (LTSS) assessment instrument at the time of admission and recertification. - 1) Additionally, the RN and LSW must visit the person together on a quarterly basis. - 2) Case management services may be provided at the Adult Day Care Facility at a maximum of one (1) visit per quarter.
-This visit cannot be the initial assessment, recertification assessment or quarterly visit. - b) Each case management team must maintain no more than an average, active case load of one hundred (100) E&D Waiver persons. - 1) If a case management team maintains an average, active case load greater than one hundred (100), prior approval must be obtained by the Division of Medicaid. - 2) Approval will be considered based upon causation and duration of the increase. - 2.
-Adult Day Care Services Adult Day Care (ADC) services include community-based comprehensive program services which provide a variety of health, social and related supportive services in a protective setting during daytime and early evening hours. - a) ADC services must meet the needs of aged and disabled persons through an individualized Plan of Services and Supports (PSS) that includes the following: - 1) Personal care and supervision, - 2) Provide choices of food and drinks to persons at any time during the day to meet their nutritional needs in addition to the following: - (a) A mid-morning snack, - (b) A noon meal, and - (c) An afternoon snack.
+Case Management services include the identification of resources as well as the coordination and monitoring of resources and services by case managers to ensure the health, social needs, preferences and goals of beneficiaries are met throughout the person centered planning process and service provision.
+The case management agency is responsible for monitoring and implementation of the Plan of Services and Supports (PSS).
+Monitoring and implementation of the PSS includes, but is not limited to, on-site review activity in the beneficiary's residence, record reviews, annual recertification reviews, telephone interviews by the Medicaid agency, and other strategies as needed. - a) The case management team must consist of a Licensed Registered Nurses (RN) and Licensed Social Worker (LSW), and will conduct the following activities.

+- 1) Conduct face-to-face visits together using the comprehensive long-term services and support (LTSS) assessment instrument at the time of admission and recertification. - (a) Initial assessments must be conducted face-to-face with the waiver applicant in conjunction with a registered nurse. - (b) Recertification assessments must be conducted face-to-face with a beneficiary by the case manager, and a registered nurse must be available for consultation if necessary. - 2) Complete face-to-face visits with the beneficiary on a quarterly basis to review the Plan of Services and Supports (PSS). - 3) Complete monthly contacts with the beneficiary.
+Monthly contacts may be completed virtually; however, face-to-face visits for monthly contacts must be completed with beneficiaries if any of the following concerns are identified: - (a) Beneficiary/representative is unable to communicate by phone due to an auditory, speech or cognitive impairment; - (b) Beneficiary has unmet needs that cannot be resolved by phone; - (c) The case management team has identified risks for abuse, neglect or exploitation including the use of restraints or seclusion that require in-person monitoring; or - (d) Beneficiary/representative is unable to be reached by phone. - b) Each case management team must maintain active case load of no more than one hundred and twenty (120) E&D Waiver beneficiaries. - 1) If a case management team maintains an average, active case load greater than one hundred and twenty (120), prior approval must be obtained by the Division of Medicaid. - 2) Approval will be considered based upon causation and duration of the increase. - 2.
+Adult Day Care (ADC) Services ADC services include community-based comprehensive programs which provide a variety of health, social and related supportive services in a protective setting during daytime and early evening hours. - a) ADC services must be provided in accordance with a beneficiary's approved PSS. - b) ADC services must meet the needs of aged and disabled persons through an individualized service plan (ISP) developed by the ADC through a person-centered process and must include the following: